Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Academic Credit Units

 Academic credit units (CU) define the amount of credit awarded for successful completion of a course and are displayed on the transcript or, in the case of transfer credit, of study elsewhere.
 A frequent criterion used in judging credit units would be the expected student effort in the course.
-Hours of instruction are also a component of this value with a course requiring approximately 33-39 instructional course hours of lecture per 3 credit units.
+Hours of instruction are also a component of this value with a course requiring approximately 30-39 instructional course hours of lecture per 3 credit units.
 Courses may be offered with any whole number of credit units.
+The use of fractional credit units is discouraged, due to administrative complexity.

 Operational Credit Units